warren-bank/mirror-XMail-mail-server/Readme.txt

 	( for example custom domain processing ).
 	You can also have the option to setup a line like this one :

-	"?home.bogus.com"	"dlibenzi"	"xmailserver.org"	"dlibenzi"	"XYZ..."
+	"?home.bogus.com,felins.net,pets.org"	"dlibenzi"	"xmailserver.org"	"dlibenzi"	"XYZ..."
 "CLR"

-	and the fetched messages will be pushed into the spool using, as name part the name contained into the "To:" tag of the incoming message, and domain part the string after the  ?  character ( masquerade domain ).
+	and messages are dropped inside the spool by following these rules :
+	1) XMail parse the message headers by searching for To:, Cc: and Bcc: addresses
+	2) Each address's domain is compared with the list of valid domains ( felins.net, pets.org )
+	3) For each valid address the username part is taken and joined with the '@' and the masquerade domain name ( the name following '?' )
+	4) The message is spooled with the above built destination address

+	Obviously the masquerade domain ( 'home.bogus.com' ) MUST be handled by the server.
-	So if a message having as To: address  graycat@felins.net  is fetched by the previous line a message is pushed into the spool with address  graycat@home.bogus.com.
+  	So if a message having as To: address  graycat@felins.net  is fetched by the previous line a
-	You've to be sure that the masquerade domain ( home.bogus.com ) is handled locally in a way or another.
+	message is pushed into the spool with address  graycat@home.bogus.com.
 	Particular attention is to be taken about at not creating mail loops.
 	Another otion is :

-	"&.local"	"dlibenzi"	"xmailserver.org"	"dlibenzi"	"XYZ..."
+	"&.local,felins.net,pets.org"	"dlibenzi"	"xmailserver.org"	"dlibenzi"	"XYZ..."
 "CLR"

 	where a fetched message whose To: address is graycat@felins.net will be replaced with graycat@felins.net.local.
+	You can avoid the matching domain list after the masquerading domain but, in that case, You may have bad destination addresses inside the spool.
+	The list MUST be comma separated WITHOUT spaces.
 	XMail will start PSYNC session with a delay that You can specify with the -Yi nsec command line parameter ( default 120 ).
 	XMail will also check for the presence ( inside MAIL_ROOT ) of a file named ".psync-trigger" and,